a-donati/e-commerce-back-end/README.md

 ## Description

-This is an express.js API that uses Sequelize to interact with the MySQL database that can be used as the back end for an e-commerce website.
+This is an express.js API that uses Sequelize to interact with a MySQL database that can be used as the back end for an e-commerce website.
 The database includes tables for products, categories, tags and product tags.
 User can get, create, update and delete categories, products and tags.
 This project was created using node.js, express, sequelize, and MySQL.